Antiskyrmions and their electrical footprint in crystalline mesoscale structures of Mn$_{1.4}$PtSn: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

 We would like to acknowledge K. Geishendorf from IFW for his help with transport-device fabrications.
-We furthermore thank A. P. Mackenzie from MPI CPfS and R. Huebner from IBC HZDR for their support and for granting access to their FIB infrastructure.
+Furthermore, we thank A. P. Mackenzie from MPI CPfS and R. Huebner from IBC, HZDR for their support.
 We are thankful for the help of R. Narkovic and R. Illing from HZDR with the preparation of the substrate used in the FMR experiments.

-{\bf Funding:}\\ We acknowledge the support of the HLD at HZDR, member of the European Magnetic Field Laboratory (EMFL).
+We acknowledge the support of the HLD at HZDR, member of the European Magnetic Field Laboratory (EMFL).
+We thank the department of A. Mackenzie at MPI CPfS in Dresden and the IBC at HZDR in Dresden for providing access and support to their FIB system.
 B.E.Z.C. acknowledges support from the International Max Planck Research School for Chemistry and Physics of Quantum Materials (IMPRS-CPQM).
 P.M. and L.M.E. acknowledges support by the German Research Foundation (DFG) under Grants No. EN 434/38-1 and MI 2004/3-1 as well as EN 434/40-1 as part of the Priority Program SPP 2137 “Skyrmionics”.

-We acknowledge support by the Collaborative Research Center SFB 1143 (project-id 247310070) and the Würzburg-Dresden Cluster of Excellence on Complexity and Topology in Quantum Matter – ct.qmat (EXC 2147, project-id 390858490).
+We acknowledge support by the Collaborative Research Center SFB 1143 (project-id 247310070) and the Würzburg-Dresden Cluster of Excellence on Complexity and Topology in Quantum Matter – \textit{ct.qmat} (EXC 2147, project-id 390858490).
 P.J.W.M. acknowledges support by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant no. 715730, MiTopMat).